mnemnion/orb/doc/md/orb/doc.md

 # Doc

-The parser will proceed outside\-in, taking advantage of the fact that we can assign functions as 'metatables' for Nodes, and the Grammar will obligingly call that function on the semi\-constructed table\.
+The parser will proceed outside-in, taking advantage of the fact that we can assign functions as 'metatables' for Nodes, and the Grammar will obligingly call that function on the semi-constructed table.

-That function may in turn be a Grammar, which we can call with an offset, so that the secondary parsing boundaries line up with the overall document string\.
+That function may in turn be a Grammar, which we can call with an offset, so that the secondary parsing boundaries line up with the overall document string.

-We also have the ability to post\-process a Grammar, which is handy, since a few operations, notably making a heirarchy out of Sections, are better performed once parsing is completed\.
+We also have the ability to post-process a Grammar, which is handy, since a few operations, notably making a heirarchy out of Sections, are better performed once parsing is completed.

 #### imports